 Chymica Vannus: when Alchemy’s history is not enough to explain a title not to be taken for granted.
-Just an assonance with the Mystica Vannus Iacchi?
+Just assonance with the Mystica Vannus Iacchi?

 Believe it or not, at present, I have neither read the influential Verginelli translation, nor the Donatino Domini’s.
 So I’m virginally facing the task.
 I will go on my own, aware of the risk and burden.
 So expect an awful, and unhurried, style.
-Of courses discrepancies will be found by readers already familiar with other translations.
+Of course, discrepancies will be found by readers already familiar with other translations.
 I have to warn them that I will translate just the most outstanding parts and in the other cases, as usual, I will summarize.
-Trust me, I can assure the Chymica Vannus integral reading may result pompous, redundant and pretty labyrinthine at times.
+Trust me, I can assure you the Chymica Vannus integral reading may result in pompous, redundant, and pretty labyrinthine at times.
 The translation turns struggling from the very beginning, the frontispiece.

-Chymica Vannus was a unique in the alchemical panorama.
-Always defined as a strange book, it is actually unusual, different and more creative ( and learned, in my opinion) than the usual trend of alchemical books of its era, and not only.
+Chymica Vannus was unique in the alchemical panorama.
+Always defined as a strange book, it is actually unusual, different, and more creative ( and learned, in my opinion) than the usual trend of alchemical books of its era, and not only.
 Being an independent researcher, I can try to translate it without excessive anxieties and fears of breaking (hermetic as well as marketing) taboos.

 The first point to make is that the author doesn’t mention himself.
 Nevertheless, we shouldn’t feel the need to.
 This book is a “per se” work.
-We shouldn’t need to increase, or decrease, its value searching for author’s trustworthiness.
+We shouldn’t need to increase or decrease, its value searching for the author’s trustworthiness.
 But, as we know, people love to read the author and not the book (when they read).
-So this book does not escape the rule of the outstanding alchemical works of uncertain author: if an originator can not be inferred, he can always be invented.
-Said that, I fail to understand why and how Chymica Vannus could be attributed to Thomas Vaughan, by some modern historians.
+So this book does not escape the rule of the outstanding alchemical works of uncertain authors: if an originator can not be inferred, he can always be invented.
+Said that I fail to understand why and how Chymica Vannus could be attributed to Thomas Vaughan, by some modern historians.
 Perhaps because of the assonance with Vaughan of some topics in the book.

 The most comprehensive details on his biography were provided by the same Ferguson: “Did J. de Monte Snyder write Chymica Vannus or translate it or simply edit it?
-No other known version of it exists…….
-Of the Author nothing is known except what he says incidentally, as in the little of the Commentatio, that he translated it from the German, when he happened to be in London, or in the ‘Epigramma in Zoilium’ when he says: ‘Gelria mi patria est, sed Venloa propria terra, me mihi scito data non sine lege loqui.
+No other known version of it exists… Of the Author, nothing is known except what he says incidentally, as in the little of the Commentatio, that he translated it from the German when he happened to be in London, or in the ‘Epigramma in Zoilium’ when he says: ‘Gelria mi patria est, sed Venloa propria terra, me mihi scito data non sine lege loqui.
 Schmieder says that though apparently Dutch, his name was Mondschneider, and he was a native of the ( german) Palatinate.
 Others say that Monte Snyder was a grandson of Levinus Lemnius on the mother’s side, and from him got the tincture with which he performed several transmutations.
-One of the most notable of these was narrated by Vreeswyk, and from him the narrative was copied by other writers.
-It took place at Aix-la-Chapelle in 1667, in presence of Guillaume, a goldsmith and assayer, and Monte Snyder on that occasion produced gold of extraordinarily fine quality from lead and copper.
+One of the most notable of these was narrated by Vreeswyk, and from him, the narrative was copied by other writers.
+It took place at Aix-la-Chapelle in 1667, in presence of Guillaume, a goldsmith, and assayer, and Monte Snyder on that occasion produced gold of extraordinarily fine quality from lead and copper.
 After his stock of “tincture” was exhausted, he is said to have died at Mains in poverty”.

 Another attribution has been given to Willielmus de Roe.
-In fact in a manuscript in the British Library at the name ‘Willielmus de Roe’ is written “This was author of the book, Chymica Vannus, printed in Holland, 1666”.
+In fact in a manuscript in the British Library at the name ‘Willielmus de Roe’ is written “This was the author of the book, Chymica Vannus, printed in Holland, 1666”.